IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 **What if we annotate private method with @Async?**

-Private methods will be executed synchronously without any warning due to the limitations of Spring AOP.
+By default, private methods will be executed synchronously without any warning due to the limitations of Spring AOP.
+The only way to overcome this limitation is by turning on compile-time weaving.

 **What if the async method throws an uncaught exception?**